-However, she also wrote a “letter of wishes” that directed her executors to give a number of personal effects to her godchildren.
-Those executors, her mother and her sister, went to court and had it ruled unenforceable.
+However, she also wrote a “letter of wishes” that directed her executors to give her godchildren a number of personal effects.
+Those executors, her mother, and her sister went to court and had it ruled unenforceable.

 Holographic Wills – Sometimes Enforceable, Sometimes Not

 Princess Diana’s letter of wishes is similar to what’s known as a “holographic” will in the United States.
 In its most simple terms, it is a handwritten document that may or may not have to be signed.

 State laws vary on whether holographic wills can be enforced and how they must be prepared.
 Approximately half of U.S. states allow them, and those require the matter to be probated.
 Some of the issues which frequently arise concerning holographic wills include:

 - Did the decedent write the will?
 In contested cases, handwriting experts are often used to determine validity.